 Black and British

 by David Olusoga

 Join Award-winning historian and BBC broadcaster David Olusoga as he explores the racially charged relationship between the British Isles and the people of Africa.
-Taking on the topic from a scientific perspective Olusoga presents research focused in genealogy as well as historical records, personal testimony complimented by interviews from the current day and age.
+Taking on the topic from a scientific perspective Olusoga presents research focused on genealogy as well as historical records, personal testimony complemented by interviews from the current day and age.

 by Claude Steele

 Author Claude Steele shares the experiments and studies that show, how exposing subjects to stereotypes—impairs their performance in the area affected by the stereotype.
-Steele brings new knowledge to America’s current perception of the racial and gender gaps we see in day to day live.
+Steele brings new knowledge to America’s current perception of the racial and gender gaps we see in day-to-day life.

 Women Reclaiming Their Narratives